-- MVX-A16 cards used mainly to connect intercom panels and interface cards and fourwire devices to the matrix - E-Que cards used to connect wireless intercom systems such as FreeSpeak II and for E1/T1 connection between matrices. - E-IPA-HX cards used to connect IVC ports, FSII IP transceivers (IPTs), FS-Edge transceivers and V-Series IrisX panels.
-This can be a combination of up to 64 IP ports or FreeSpeak II wireless beltpack connections (according to license).
+- MVX-A16 cards used mainly to connect intercom panels and interface cards and fourwire devices to the matrix - E-Que cards used to connect wireless intercom systems such as FreeSpeak II and for E1/T1 connection between matrices. - E-IPA-HX cards used to connect: - IVC ports - FSII IP transceivers (IPTs), FS-Edge transceivers

-- This card can also be used to send and receive AES67 streams to and from third party SMPTE 2110 compatible devices. - This card can also be put into E1 mode and used for E1 transmission to FreeSpeak II transceivers (card must have at least 32 ports licensed). - IVC-32 cards used to connect IP-enabled V-Series panels, Concert, Agent-IC/Station-IC Virtual Clients and LQ Series devices. - LMC-64 cards used to allow audio level metering data to Dynam-EC clients over an IP network. - E-FIB cards used to provide fiber trunking between matrices. - E-MADI cards used to provide up to 64 duplex MADI channels or used to connect V-Series panels over AES-3 (ProGrid) networks. - E-DANTE cards used to provide up to 64 channels of audio networking using Dante/AES67 network protocols and software, so that you can transport many channels of high-quality audio via a Clear-Com matrix to multiple Dante/AES67 enabled devices.
+- V-Series IrisX panels.
+This can be a combination of up to 64 IP ports or FreeSpeak II wireless beltpack connections (according to license). - LQ Series units - This card can also be used to send and receive AES67 streams to and from third party SMPTE 2110 compatible devices - This card can be put into E1 mode and used for E1 transmission to FreeSpeak II transceivers (card must have at least 32 ports licensed) - Connection between matrices - Can be connected to SIP servers for SIP telephony - IVC-32 cards used to connect IP-enabled V-Series panels, Concert, Agent-IC/Station-IC Virtual Clients and LQ Series devices. - LMC-64 cards used to allow audio level metering data to Dynam-EC clients over an IP network. - E-FIB cards used to provide fiber trunking between matrices. - E-MADI cards used to provide up to 64 duplex MADI channels or used to connect V-Series panels over AES-3 (ProGrid) networks. - E-DANTE cards used to provide up to 64 channels of audio networking using Dante/AES67 network protocols and software, so that you can transport many channels of high-quality audio via a Clear-Com matrix to multiple Dante/AES67 enabled devices.